dbertoni/test-coding-python/README.md

-# FastAPI Test Project
+# FastAPI Technical Test

-This is a simple FastAPI project with SQLite integration, designed to run in GitHub Codespaces.

-## Features
+## Exercise Description

-- FastAPI REST API
-- SQLite database with SQLAlchemy ORM
+This technical test is designed to evaluate your understanding of basic infrastructure concepts, containerisation, and programming practices.
+The project contains several intentionally introduced bugs and suboptimal configurations that you need to identify and fix.

+### Tasks

+1. Identify and fix the Docker configuration issues:
+   - Analyse the Dockerfile for inefficient practices
-- GitHub Codespaces configuration
+   - Correct the container networking configuration
+   - Ensure the application runs properly in a containerised environment

+2. Debug the FastAPI application:
+   - Locate and fix three code-level bugs
+   - Implement proper error handling
-- Basic CRUD operations for items
+   - Ensure database operations work correctly

+3. Document your solutions:
+   - Explain each issue you found
+   - Provide the corrected code
+   - Justify your changes

 ## Getting Started